Bruce Laird: 1980 Tour of Pakistan

-This was a busy time for the Australian international cricketers as a tour to Pakistan followed in February 1980 just days after the conclusion of the third test against England.
+A tour to Pakistan followed in February 1980 just days after the conclusion of the third test against England.

 Greg Chappell led the side and Laird partnered Graham Yallop at the top of the order in the first test in Karachi.
 The Pakistan side featured seven former WSC players and defeated the Australians by 7 wickets.
 It was in Karachi that Laird passed 500 test runs.

 Having gone 1–0 up the second test was played on a typically dead Pakistani wicket designed for a draw.
 Australia scored 617 from 211 overs, but Laird missed out bagging a duck fourth ball.

 The third test at Lahore also ended in a bat dominated draw with Julien Wiener opening with Laird for the second match scoring 93.

 1980 Tour of England

 After the tour to Pakistan, the Australians went to England to play the second Centenary Test match at Lord's.
 Laird scored 24 and 6 in a drawn match.